 For our more adventurous readers, the Caribbean region also has one or two things to do.
 The trekking tour of the Ciudad Perdida takes 5-6 days and covers 52 km through the jungle, rocky areas and rivers. www.magictours.com offers a fully planned and guided route to this magical place.
 Due to its prehistoric treasures, tours are only allowed by authorized companies.
 Since there is a lot of military presence, you shouldn’t try to explore this area on your own.

 Relatively flat and located in the north east of Colombia, this natural region is probably best known for its wide river nets and cattle breeding.
 The latter is still carried out in an old fashioned way, so finding Cowboys, or llaneros, is not uncommon.
-Bad roads, armed bandits and general lawlessness don’t make this region very attractive to tourists.
+The road quality can be a bit challenging at times, but that’s just part of your Colombian adventure!

 Things to do in Orinoquia